bogde/HX711/README.md

 5. Adjust the parameter in step 4 until you get an accurate reading.

-## Deprecation warning
-This library received some spring-cleaning in February 2019, removing the pin definition within the constructor completely, as this was not timing safe. (#29) Please use the new initialization flavor as outlined in the example above.

 ## Build

 ### All architectures
-This will spawn a Python virtualenv in the current directory, install `platformio` into it and then execute `platformio run`. effectively running all targets defined in `platformio.ini`.
+This will spawn a Python virtualenv in the current directory, install `platformio` into it and then execute `platformio run`, effectively building for all environments defined in `platformio.ini`.

     make build-all